shekkbuilder/systorm/README.md

 ##Usage:
-To use the methods defined in systorm, you have to include "systorm.inc" with: `%include "systorm.inc"` You have to include each method that you use (excepting syscalls) with `use func1, func2, ...`
+To use the methods defined in systorm, you have to include "systorm.inc" with: `%include "systorm.inc"` You also have to include each method that you use (excepting syscalls) with `use func1, func2, ...`

 A simple program is:
 ```